scrapinghub/frontera/docs/source/topics/custom_crawling_strategy.rst

     IMPORTANT NOTICE

-    The request created with create_request() is lack of state (meta[b'state']) set.
+    The request created with create_request() has no state (meta[b'state']) after creation.
 To get the states strategy worker needs to access the backend, and this is not happenning when you call create_request().
 Instead it is expected you will create a batch of requests and call refresh_states(iterable) on the whole batch of requests.
     After refresh_states is done, you will have a states available for your newly created requests.

-    The Request objects created by strategy worker for event handlers always have the states assigned.
+    The Request objects created by strategy worker for event handlers are always having the states assigned.

 State operations
 ^^^^^^^^^^^^^^^^

 Every link has a state.
 The purpose of this states is to allow the developer to persist the state of the link in the system (allow restart of SW components without data loss) and use it for decision making.
 The states are cached in strategy worker, flushed to backend and will be loaded when needed.
-States can have following values:
+States are defined in :class:`frontera.core.components.States` and can have following values:

 * NOT_CRAWLED,
 * QUEUED,